N. C. Wyeth: Career

 On a second trip two years later, he collected information on mining and brought home costumes and artifacts, including cowboy and aboriginal American clothing.
 His early trips to the western United States inspired a period of images of cowboys and aboriginal Americans that dramatized the Old West.

-Upon returning to Chadds Ford, he painted a series of farm scenes for Scribner's, finding the landscape less dramatic than that of the West but nonetheless a rich environment for his art: "Everything lies in its subtleties, everything is so gentle and simple, so unaffected."
+Upon returning to Chadds Ford, he painted a series of farm scenes for Scribner's Magazine, finding the landscape less dramatic than that of the West but nonetheless a rich environment for his art: "Everything lies in its subtleties, everything is so gentle and simple, so unaffected."
 His painting Mowing (1907), not done for illustration, was among his most successful images of rural life.

 In 1906, Wyeth had married Carolyn Brenneman Bockius of Wilmington.
 In 1908 they moved to Chadds Ford, Pennsylvania, along the Brandywine Creek.
 The Wyeths created a stimulating household for their talented children Andrew Wyeth, Henriette Wyeth Hurd, Carolyn Wyeth, Ann Wyeth McCoy, and Nathaniel C. Wyeth.
 In 1937, Nathaniel would marry Howard Pyle's niece.
 Wyeth was very sociable, and frequent visitors included F. Scott Fitzgerald, Joseph Hergesheimer, Hugh Walpole, Lillian Gish, and John Gilbert.

 According to Andrew, who spent the most time with his father due to his sickly childhood, Wyeth was a strict but patient father who did not talk down to his children.
 His hard work as an illustrator gave his family the financial freedom to follow their own artistic and scientific pursuits.